GSP

 PCI 16550 serial device.

-LPC PCI-ISA bridge with COM1, COM2, COM3, and COM4 16550 serial ports, a boot ROM, and, optionally, the debug/test device.
+LPC PCI-ISA bridge with COM1, COM2, COM3, and COM4 16550 serial ports, a boot ROM, and, optionally, a TPM module, a fwcfg type, and the debug/test device.
 The LPC bridge emulation can only be configured on bus 0.

 Raw framebuffer device attached to VNC server.